notsagg/git-scripts/README.md

 ## Todo
 - [x] Write a commit counter script
+- [x] Enhance the commit counter script to display more about the submodules
 - [ ] Write an Angular source code to project recovery script